 top of page

-It will generally consist of a few questions exploring what you would like to work on together and where you feel you would like to be in life.
-It can also give us an important insight into whether we will be a good therapeutic fit.
+You may choose to go straight to an initial assessment session.
+This will be either online or face to face.
+It will generally consist of a few questions exploring your background, life experiences and what you would like to work on together.
+It can provide a helpful space for thinking about any aims you might have or changes you'd like to see.
+Again, the assessment process also give us an important insight into whether we will be a good therapeutic fit.
 Therapy is a collaborative process right from the first session.
 You can use this opportunity to ask any questions you might have about the therapy process.

 Going Forward